mariworld/thegst/README.md

 1. Install the Supabase CLI if you haven't already: `npm install -g supabase`
 2. Log in to your Supabase account: `supabase login`
 3. Link your project: `supabase link --project-ref YOUR_PROJECT_ID`
-4. Apply the SQL schema: `supabase db push scripts/create-tables.sql`
+4. Apply the SQL schema: `supabase db push scripts/create-tables.sql scripts/auth-migrations.sql`

-Note: After creating the tables, you'll also need to set up Row Level Security (RLS) policies as specified in the `create-tables.sql` file to allow basic operations on your tables.

-4. Create a `.env` file in the project root with the following variables:
+5. Create a `.env` file in the project root with the following variables:
 ```
 # OpenAI API key for AI-powered flashcards
 VITE_OPENAI_API_KEY=your_openai_api_key_here